KGEZ: Seizure

-Station Status
+Post-Stokes

 Representative Ryan Zinke (right) at KGEZ on October 22, 2025.

 In July 2010, a local bankruptcy judge awarded a partial settlement to the Gardners in which they acquired KGEZ's assets (license, broadcasting facilities, and studio property) for $875,000 in cash.
 That sum is part of deal reducing the amount the Gardners were owed by Stokes to $1.5 million.

 In October 2010, John Stokes filed an appeal, challenging the settlement that transferred KGEZ's assets to Todd and Davar Gardner in July.
 The appeal, filed in U.S. District Court, states that the bankruptcy court erred when it approved the settlement.

 The Gardners filed a "Resumption of Operations" notice with the FCC on September 8, 2010 via licensee Flathead Broadcasting, LLC.

 Shortly after the Gardners took over ownership of the station, John Hendricks took charge of KGEZ's programming and operations under a local marketing agreement.
 He recruited longtime Flathead Valley broadcaster George Ostrom for on-air commentary.
 It returned to the air in late January 2011 with a marathon of 1950s’ and 1960s’ rock hits.
 Regular programming resumed on February 8, 2011.
 Originally airing oldies, Hendricks gradually expanded the station into a community-oriented full service station.
 The Gardners have since sold the station to Hendricks, who formed the Flathead Valley Wireless Association to run it.

+Currently, the station airs a schedule of almost entirely locally originated programming, a rarity for stations in such a small market.